 As a public, regional, comprehensive university, UAF is committed to building a culturally diverse and inclusive organization and strongly encourages women, minorities, individuals with disabilities, and veterans to apply.

 To apply for this position, please provide a cover letter, resume, and contact information for three professional references with your application.
-Please note that this Temporary Position(s) Job Pool will be closed on June 30, 2023.
+Please note that this temporary pool will be closed on June 30, 2024.

 *Applicants must be legally eligible for unrestricted employment to work in the U.S. No work visas will be sponsored for this position.